popsim-consortium/manuscript/response-to-reviewers.md

 Since we haven't encountered the problem of out of date models yet, we feel happy about postponing this until the problem arises.

+Moreover we believe that the issues feature on Github provides us with the current utility we need along these lines.

 > 3. In terms of the maturity of the examples developed for the initial release, I would have liked to see at least one simulation model with a selective sweep, one with background selection, and one with spatial stepping-stone structure.
 Each of these would be helpful test cases to implement to be sure that the existing catalog framework has the breadth/flexibility necessary to accommodate future use cases.
 I do not think this is a requirement for publication, but it would add great value to this initial release of the resource.

 As mentioned in our response to the editor's comments, we agree that this is an important avenue to pursue in the near future.